 Other simple beach toys for toddlers are:

 Keeping an even-tempered toddler is paramount to having a great day at the beach.
-Bringing lunch, snacks, and water is top on the list for things to take on the beach with a toddler.
+Bringing lunch, snacks, and water is top on the list of things to take on the beach with a toddler.
 While you know what your child likes best, we find you can never go wrong with fresh-cut fruit, a peanut butter and jelly sandwich, and salty chips.

 Lastly, you’ll want a see-through mesh bag to pack up all your toddler beach essentials.
-We like a mesh bag like this because it has multiple compartments for storing things, and it’s mesh design allows you to easily shake off the sand at the end of the day.
+We like a mesh bag like this because it has multiple compartments for storing things, and its mesh design allows you to easily shake off the sand at the end of the day.

 If you want a deluxe bag, you can try out the ToteCooler bag that comes with a built-in cooler.
 Check here for current prices.

 A few extra things to remember to pack into your beach tote for your toddler beach day are:

 - change of clothes